OTA Program Mission Statement

 The Accreditation Council for OT Education (2011) requires that the “average pass rate over the 3 most recent calendar years for graduates attempting the national certification exam within 12 months of graduation from the program must be 80% or higher (regardless of the number of attempts).
 If a program has less than 25 test takers in the 3 most recent calendar years, the program may include test takers from additional years until it reaches 25 or until the 5 most recent calendar years are included in the total” (Standard A.5.6.).
 The average pass rate over the 3 most recent calendar years for OTA graduates are as follows:

-Please use the following link to obtain to most recent certification exam pass rate for the OTA program: https://secure.nbcot.org/data/schoolstats.aspx
+Visit the National Board for Certification in Occupational Therapy (NBCOT) to obtain the most recent certification exam pass rate for the OTA.

 - 2015: 4 employed as COTAs (4 employed in an emerging area; 1 attending graduate school)